Syed-A-Naqvi/task_bell/README.md

 7. HTTP Requests
   - Can press the Music note icon in the app bar to paste a youtube video link.
 The video's audio will be downloaded and saved.
 This can then be used for the alarm sound when creating a new alarm
+  - Can get time of day in various cities around the world

+8. Internationalization/Localization
+  - Option to use app in french or english, depending on the system settings.

 ### How to use